buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 {% include figure.html url="/images/ch3/c3-s5-p1-3-sketching-interfaces.png" alt="Sketching Interfaces" description="Learning to sketch interfaces results in a faster design process.
 It enables you to capture your thinking quickly and it’s considerably less time-consuming than moving straight to a screen." %}

-Sketching interfaces **isn’t about being a renaissance master**, like Leonardo da Vinci, **it’s about communicating your thinking** in the most efficient way possible.
+Sketching interfaces **isn’t about being a renaissance master**, like Leonardo da Vinci, **it’s about communicating your thinking** in the most efficient way possible (above).

 As Jason Santa Maria explains in his article [Pretty Sketchy](http://v4.jasonsantamaria.com/articles/pretty-sketchy/): “Sketchbooks are **not** about being a good artist, **they’re about being a good thinker**.”
 Jared Spool reiterates this point, stating: “The effectiveness of the communication matters more than the neatness of the artwork.”

-**I recommend limiting your palette to [a handful of finepoint gel pens](https://amzn.to/2ntaEoq)** in different colours **and some brush pens for adding highlights**.
-I swear by the [Tombow ABT N75 Dual Brush Pen](https://amzn.to/2muNjTk), it helps to lift my sketches.
+**I recommend limiting your palette to a handful of finepoint gel pens** in different colours **and some brush pens for adding highlights**.
+For details, I recommend [Pilot G-Tec-C4 Gel Microtip Rollerball Pens](https://amzn.to/2nyfXmI).
+For the broader brushstrokes, I swear by the [Tombow ABT N75 Dual Brush Pen](https://amzn.to/2muNjTk) (which can elevate any drawing!).
 If you can afford a set of these, even better: Tombow have a [set of six brush pens](https://amzn.to/2mDkNPa), which provides six blendable colours.

 With our content mapped out – and some sketches developed – we can start to focus on getting everything organised at the **page level**, considering the overall structure and hierarchy of our pages by using iconic layouts and blockframes.